-- Baking powder to give the cake lift and lightness.
+- Baking powder gives the cake lift and lightness.

-- Butter to add a nice deep rich flavour to the cake.
+- Butter adds a nice deep rich flavour to the cake.

 - Icing sugar, powdered sugar or confectioners sugar for the glaze.

-- Vanilla extract to add some dimension to the flavour.
+- Vanilla extract adds some dimension to the flavour.